Leave this site

 Up to 1 day |

-Jacks Law is 2 weeks of statutory Parental Bereavement Leave.
-A further paid discretionary period of up to 5 days can be considered for approval where Jacks Law is applicable only.
+Parental Bereavement Leave is 2 weeks leave with pay.
+A further paid discretionary period of up to 10 days can be considered for approval where Parental Bereavement Leave is applicable only.

-Officers and staff are entitled to 2 weeks Statutory Parental Bereavement leave if their child:
+Officers and staff are entitled to 2 weeks Parental Bereavement Leave if their child:

-The right to Statutory Parental Bereavement Leave is irrespective of service with the employer.
+The right to Parental Bereavement Leave is irrespective of service with Nottinghamshire Police or OPCC.

-Police officers or police staff can claim this leave if they are the:
+Police officers or police staff can claim this leave if they are the ‘bereaved parent’, as detailed below:

 This means the parents can match their leave to the times they need it most, including the first anniversary of the child’s death.

-If an officer or staff have been with Nottinghamshire Police or the OPCC for at least 26 weeks, they will be entitled to Statutory Parental Bereavement Pay if all of the following apply:
+If an officer or staff have been with Nottinghamshire Police or the OPCC, they will be entitled to Parental Bereavement Pay if all of the following apply:

-If a child is stillborn after 24 weeks of pregnancy, the:
+In the unfortunate event that a baby dies or is stillborn after 24 weeks of pregnancy, the:

 They will both be entitled to 2 weeks of parental bereavement leave after they finish their maternity or paternity leave.